theforeman/puppet-foreman_proxy_content/README.md

 ##Overview

-This module is designed to setup a Capsule server.
+This module is designed to configure a Foreman proxy server for Katello content features.

 ##Setup

-###What capsule affects
+###What foreman_proxy_content affects

-* Installs and configures Capsule
+* Installs and configures content-related features on a foreman proxy

-###Beginning with capsule
+###Beginning with foreman_proxy_content

 The very basic steps needed for a user to get the module up and running.